 [Bob grimaces and turns away with embarassment as George quickly turns around and sees Big Edna now standing right behind him.
 George weakly smiles, as Big Edna smiles back, looking very menacing]

 R.J.
-Fletcher: This is a TV studio, not a home for irresponsible pus-brains!
+Fletcher: This is a business!
+Not a home for irresponsible pus-brains!